Menlo F. Smith

 Menlo F. Smith (born January 9, 1927) is a prominent St. Louis businessman.
 He has also been a leader in the Church of Jesus Christ of Latter-day Saints (LDS Church) both in St. Louis and in the Philippines.
-He is also a benefactor of Brigham Young University and the founder of Enterprise Mentors International now known as Mentors, International.
+He is also a benefactor of Brigham Young University (BYU) and the founder of Enterprise Mentors International (EMI), now known as Mentors, International.

 Smith was born in St. David, Arizona, where his father was the school superintendent.
 Shortly after this the family moved to Texas where his father pursued a degree in agricultural economics from Texas A&M University.
-Later they lived for a time with his grandparents in Colorado, and then moved to Salt Lake City where his father, J. Fish Smith, was the co-owner of a company producing a fruit drink mix called Frutola.
-Later they changed the product name to Lick-Me-Aide and marketed it as candy.
-Smith began working for this company in 1936.
-Smith graduated from the University of Utah.
-There he met Mary Jean Jacobson who he married.
+Later they lived for a time with his grandparents in Colorado and then moved to Salt Lake City where his father, J. Fish Smith, was the co-owner of a company producing a fruit drink mix called Frutola.
+Later they changed the product name to Lik-M-Aid and marketed it as candy.
+Smith began working for the company in 1936.

+He graduated from the University of Utah.
+There he met and then married Mary Jean Jacobson.
 They became the parents of five children.
 She died in 2011.

-After graduating college Smith moved to St. Louis.
-There in 1952 he founded the Sunmark Corporation.
-They transformed Like-Me-Aide into Pixy Stix.
+After graduating from college Smith moved to St. Louis.
+There he founded the Sunmark Corporation in 1952.
+They transformed Lik-M-Aid into Pixy Stix.
 Shortly afterward he used equipment at the Tums factory where his neighbor worked to reprocess his candy as SweeTarts.
 Over the years Smith's company grew.
-While he served in the Philippines from 1982–1985 he had his team run the company for him.
-After he returned he began to think he wanted to go into venture capitalism.
-In 1986 he sold the company to a British firm, Rowntree Mackintosh Confectionery.
+While he was in the Philippines from 1982 to 1985, the team ran the company for him.
+After he returned, he began to think he wanted to go into venture capitalism.
+In 1986, he sold the company to a British firm, Rowntree Mackintosh Confectionery.